 First Aid, EHS, Security, Event Staff, RCMP

 The Stan Rogers Folk Festival partners with emergency services such as RCMP and EHS Services to provide assistance and security as required.
-Various healthcare and public safety personnel will be around site throughout the weekend.
+Various healthcare and public safety personnel will be around the site throughout the weekend.
 Any festival volunteer (identified by their volunteer t-shirt) can assist you in locating First Aid or Security services.

 • First Aid is located on the Main Field and can handle any minor cuts, scrapes and issues.
 EHS Services, also located on site, can handle other more serious conditions.

-• Maritect Security Team and our volunteer team, the Event Staff can be found at critical locations on site, including perimeters, entry points and throughout the general site.
+• Maritect Security and our volunteer team, the Event Staff, can be found at critical locations on site, including perimeters, entry points and throughout the general site.
 Event staff, who can be identified by their bright orange “Event Staff” volunteer t-shirts, can answer any questions and act as first response to general security-related situations.

 • In event of emergency, RCMP will be on location and can provide immediate assistance.